Automattic/vip-governance-plugin/README.md

 ### Schema Basics

 You can find the schema definition used for the rules [here][repo-schema-location].
-Including a schema entry in your rules will provide for code completion in most editors.
+You can use `https://api.wpvip.com/schemas/plugins/governance.json` as the schema entry in your rules, to take advantage of code completion in most editors.

 We have allowed significant space for customization.
 This means it is also possible to create unintended rule interactions.
 We recommend making rule changes one or two at a time to troubleshoot these interactions.